pdfcrunch/pdfcrunch.github.io/collections/_services/document-understanding.md

 - **Data Extraction** - extracting data from documents using the latest NLP and OCR technology.
 - **Data Analysis** - analysing the extracted data to provide insights and visualisations.

+We specialise in building LLMs for tabular data tasks with our wide-ranging experience with key techniques, metrics, models, datasets, and optimisation approaches.

 Bring Your Own Cloud (BYOC) or use our cloud.
 We can also advise on the viability of deploying your solution on-premises.